 The SS year consists of lectures, tutorials and practicals delivered in modules, as listed below.
-A major component of the practical module (PYU44PP2) is an independent research project, which is carried out ordinarily during the first 9 weeks of Michaelmas term, with no lectures during this period.
+A major component of the practical module (PYU44PP2) is an independent capstone research project, which is carried out ordinarily during the first 9 weeks of Semester 1, with no lectures during this period.
 Students select physics Open Modules totalling 10 credits.

-PYU44A01 Cosmology, Planetary and Space Science - 10 credits

-Michaelmas/Hilary Term - 44 lectures/tutorials
+PYU44A01 Cosmology, Planetary and Space Science - 10 credits Semester 1, Semester 2 - 44 lectures/tutorials